RuleBasedIntegration/JOSS-Publication/paper.md

 Finding the antiderivative of expressions is often challenging and requires advanced mathematical skills even for simple looking problems.
-Computer algebra systems (CAS) like Mathematica (Wolfram Research, Inc., Champaign, IL), Maple (Maplesoft, a division of Waterloo Maple Inc., Waterloo, Ontario), and Maxima (maxima.sourceforge.net) provide integators to compute antiderivatives symbolically.
+Computer algebra systems (CAS) like Mathematica (Wolfram Research, Inc., Champaign, IL), Maple (Maplesoft, a division of Waterloo Maple Inc., Waterloo, Ontario), and Maxima (maxima.sourceforge.net) provide integrators to compute antiderivatives symbolically.
 However, these systems give no insight as to how an antiderivative is found or why it could not be computed.
-Also they use advanced methods incomprehensible to humans that often result in huge antiderivatives unnecessarily involving special, or even hypergeometric, functions.
+Also, they use advanced methods incomprehensible to humans that often result in huge antiderivatives unnecessarily involving special, or even hypergeometric, functions.

 In this work, we present Rubi[@RubiOrg], a rule-based integrator and its implementation in Mathematica[@RubiMma].
 Rubi systematically applies an extensive system of symbolic integration rules able to find the optimal antiderivative of a wide variety of mathematical expressions.